 LET’S NOW LOOK AT THE BREAKDOWN OF WHY IT DOESN’T WORK.

-1. Doesn’t cause long lasting change
+1. Doesn’t cause a long-lasting change

 We fail to teach what they should do next time.
 Self-control and skills are the only way to change behaviour in the long-term

 2. Based on control and fear

 Fear and control come at a high price to our relationship.
 Our true power is not in how many consequences we can dish out but the power of our connectedness.
 Control can only get us so far.